demiculus/mentalmodel/_mental_models/align-expectation.md

 #### Description

-Problems tend to arise when we don't clearly align the expectations of others.
-Such problems can be avoided if we are able to foresee situations going bad and tell the other person what to expect.
-Usually wrong assumptions take place in the communication error.
-This can go both ways, we can align someone else's expectations as well as someone else can align our expectations.
-It is our job to make sure our expectations are aligned as well as others.
-It is foolish to think everyone will do a good job at this so it is our responsibility to take control.
+Problems tend to arise when we fail to clearly align expectations with others.
+Such problems can be avoided if we foresee potential issues and proactively tell the other person what to expect.
+Communication errors usually stem from incorrect assumptions.
+This process is reciprocal: we can align others' expectations, just as they can align ours.
+It is our responsibility to make sure both our expectations and those of others are aligned.
+It is unrealistic to think everyone will do a good job at this, so it is our responsibility to take control.

 #### Practice:

-- Think of something you've told someone.
-Is there something that you left out?
-Is there something that they don't know that might make it clearer for them?
+- Think of something you’ve recently told someone.
+Is there any detail you left out?
+Is there information they lack that might make the situation clearer for them?
-- Think of something you're doing with someone.
-Some parts of it is not clear.
-Ask them to align your expectations of that thing.
+- Think of a collaborative task.
+If any part is not clear, ask them to align your expectations.
-- What is something you did today?
-What parties might be effected of the process, result?
+- Which parties might be affected by the process or the result?
 Let them know.

-#### Example-1 -> Aligning others expectation
+#### Example-1 -> Aligning others' expectations

-Situation: While inviting guests over assuming they like the same food that we like has a % chance of creating conflict.
+Situation: When inviting guests over, assuming they like the same food as we do creates a high chance of conflict.

-Communication: Hey guys, I'm going to cook X, Y, Z let me know if you're not okay with it.
+Communication: Hey guys, I'm going to cook X, Y, and Z. Let me know if anyone has dietary restrictions or preferences.

-#### Example-2 -> Aligning others expectation
+#### Example-2 -> Aligning others' expectations

-Situation: Going to the spa with friend.
-One friend might think it's an opportunity to relax in peace without talking.
-The other might see it as a chat opportunity.
+Situation: Going to the spa with a friend.
+One friend might view it as an opportunity to relax in peace without talking.

-Communication: Btw I feel like just relaxing & meditating today so I will mostly sit alone and close my eyes in spa.
+Communication: By the way, I feel like just relaxing and meditating today, so I’ll mostly be quiet and close my eyes while we’re there.

-#### Example-3 -> Aligning others expectation
+#### Example-3 -> Aligning others' expectations

-Situation: New hire doesn't know when he will meet the rest of the team and how the onboarding process will go.
+Situation: A new hire doesn’t know when they will meet the rest of the team or how the onboarding process will unfold.

 Communication: Hey, over the next 2 weeks I will set up calls occasionally introducing you to different team members.
-The days aren't clear but probably Tuesday or Wednesday nights will work.
-Until then you can continue the work with me & Sam.
+The specific days aren't set yet, but Tuesday or Wednesday nights will likely work.
+Until then, you can continue the work with me & Sam.
 You'll slowly start working with others after 1 month.

-#### Example-4 -> Others aligning our expectation
+#### Example-4 -> Others aligning our expectations

-Situation: I'm waiting for someone to do a certain thing so I can make a decision.
+Situation: I’m waiting for someone to complete a task so I can make a decision.

-Communication: Hey, can you align my expectations on when you'll do this.
-Can you give me a range, best case & worst case eta.
+Communication: Hey, can you help align my expectations on when this will be finished?
+Can you give me a range—a best-case and worst-case ETA?

-#### Example-5 -> Others aligning our expectation
+#### Example-5 -> Others aligning our expectations

-Situation: I don't know how many people are coming so I don't know how much food I should prepare
+Situation: I don't know the headcount, so I'm unsure how much food to prepare.

-Communication: Hey, can you give me a pax estimate so I can prepare food accordingly?
+Communication: Hey, can you give me a guest count estimate so I can prepare food accordingly?

-#### Example-6 -> Others aligning our expectation
+#### Example-6 -> Others aligning our expectations

-Situation: Someone wants something completed.
-But I don't know its urgency so I'm not sure if I should prioritize it.
+Situation: Someone wants a task completed**, but since I don't know its urgency, I'm unsure how to prioritize it.

 Communication: Hey, can you tell me how urgent this is?
-I have these 3 tasks, A will take 5 hours, B will take 25, C will take 15.
-Would B>C>A work for you?
+I currently have these three tasks: A (5 hours), B (25 hours), and C (15 hours).

-As can be seen from this one, I'm also aligning the time expectation of each task while requesting prioritization.
+In this example, I am aligning time expectations for each task while simultaneously requesting prioritization.